Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 ---
 ### Skateboard Assignment

-The goal of this assignment was to make a skatboard, here is what came out in the end:
+The goal of this assignment was to make a skatboard, here is what came out in the end: ( !Spoiler, a skateboard! ) <!-- Description -->

 [Link to Skateboard document](https://cvilleschools.onshape.com/documents/27c1c1b586dc9e6ce3a2a4c8/w/9f16282c7dcda26a6fc0eb49/e/b9d4721dda1e12ac3c837984) <!-- Evidence -->